mimblewimble/grin-docker/botnet/botnet.md

 To modify values or the frequency at which events have a chance of occurring, refer to the 'tweak_servers' function in client.js

-Other misc: (Older, just here for testing and debuggin reference)
+Other misc: (Older, just here for testing and debugging reference)

 To start a server, POST via curl as follows